-When I saw an article with the kinda clickbait-y title, “The Most Comfortable Shoes in the World,” I rolled my eyes a bit but definitely clicked on it.
+My first encounter with Allbirds was an article with the kinda clickbait-y title, “The Most Comfortable Shoes in the World.”
+I rolled my eyes a bit but definitely clicked on it.
 Because I like to take one pair of shoes with me when I travel: the ones on my feet.
 So I was curious what had been singled out as “the one.”

 The idea of a comfortable and attractive shoe lured me in.
-They come in a limited range of basic colors, they’re $95 a pop, and the founders are super committed to design, sustainability, and high ethical standards.
+They come in basic colors, they’re $95 a pop, and the founders are committed to design, sustainability, and ethical standards.

-I didn’t commit based on a single review.
-But a quick Google search brought up a ton of resources to discover more about Allbirds.
-Firstly, the tops made of wool.
+Firstly, the tops of their most popular shoe (wool runners) are made of wool.
 That doesn’t mean they’re hot – it means they’re reactive and durable.
 If you’ve ever hiked in SmartWool socks, it’s a similar idea.
-Then I learned the rest is made from all-natural materials.
+The rest is made from all-natural materials.

 The colors are neutral and practical.
 There’s nothing flashy about them.
 You can wear them with pretty much any outfit.
 And the heel is thick with plenty of cushion.

-Runners are your basic day-to-day shoe, with laces.
+Wool runners are your basic day-to-day shoe, with laces.
 Loungers are slip-on and def have a more casual vibe.
-I ordered a pair of gray runners for my Allbirds experiment.
+The “tree” shoes are made of eucalyptus instead of wool, so they’re even cooler (as in temperature) and more suited for hot weather or athletic use.

-Apparently, you can wear them with or without socks.
+You can wear them with or without socks.
 They’re breathable.
 Water-resistant.
-And many reviews say they hold up well past the 6-month mark.
+And hold up well past the 6-month mark.

 Here are a few other resources I consulted before I purchased a pair: